no collateral required*

 - Accounts Receivable Factoring

 Unlike these two products, every loan on this list can be repaid quickly and provide a modest amount of funding at best.
-Borrowers can choose from a variety of repayment systems rather than being forced into fixed, monthly payments.
+Small business owners can choose from various alternative lenders and financing options rather than being forced into fixed, monthly payments.
 Even a short-term Working Capital Loan can be repaid weekly, bi-weekly, or monthly.

-Also, some Bad Credit Business Loans place more emphasis on cash flow and sales volume than credit score.
+Some Bad Credit Small Business Loans also place more emphasis on cash flow and sales volume than credit score.
 For example, your borrowing amount for a Merchant Cash Advance is based entirely on monthly debit and credit card sales.
-With Accounts Receivable Factoring, your credit score is basically irrelevant.
-Revenue-Based Business Loans have similar criteria as a Merchant Cash Advance, except the borrowing amount is based on your total monthly sales, not just transactions from debit and credit cards.
+With Accounts Receivable Factoring and Invoice Financing, your credit score is basically irrelevant.
+Revenue-Based Business Loans have similar criteria as a Merchant Cash Advance, except the borrowing amount is based on your total monthly sales, not just debit and credit card transactions.

 And though Equipment Financing carries the same repayment structure as a Business Term Loan, the desired equipment is used as collateral.
-This decreases the heightened risk associated with bad credit.
+This decreases the heightened risk associated with a poor credit profile.

 Bad Credit Business Loans – Research, Facts & Reports

-54% of applicants with medium or high-risk credit scores were likely to apply to online lenders in 2018, compared to just 41% who apply to small banks.
+54% of applicants with a medium or high-risk personal credit score were likely to apply to online lenders in 2018, compared to just 41% who apply to small banks.
 Source: 2019 Small Business Credit Survey

-57% of small business credit applicants look for funding of less than $25K Source: 2019 Small Business Credit Survey
+57% of small businesses are looking for funding of less than $25K Source: 2019 Small Business Credit Survey

-Generally speaking, most traditional lenders require a minimum personal credit score of 650 for business loan approval.
+Generally speaking, most traditional lenders require a minimum personal credit score of 650 for approval.
 And many traditional business credit lenders prefer a minimum personal credit score of 680.
-Source: https://www.experian.com/blogs/ask-experian/how-to-get-a-small-business-loan-with-bad-credit/ Experian
+Source: Experian

 What Are The Advantages of Business Loans With Bad Credit?

-The primary advantage of business loans for poor credit is accessibility.
-As long as your business has a steady cash flow, bad credit won’t prevent you from being approved.
-Strong sales can decrease the effect that bad credit has on the loan’s cost and terms.
+The primary advantage of small business loans for bad credit is accessibility.
+As long as your business has a steady cash flow, a bad credit score won’t prevent you from being approved.
+Strong sales can decrease the effect of a bad personal credit score on the loan’s cost and terms.

-For this reason, you might think of a bad credit business loan as your first step towards obtaining all the financing you need to accomplish your goals.
+For this reason, you might think of this type of loan/line of credit as your first step towards obtaining all the financing you need to accomplish your goals.
 After all, bad credit doesn’t mean your goals are unattainable.
 It just means you’ll have to wait a little longer to reach them.

 What Are The Disadvantages of Business Loans With Bad Credit?

 Bad credit business loans are not cheap and do not offer high borrowing amounts.
 However, these characteristics are the natural result of bad credit.
-Lower borrowing amounts, high rates, and shorter terms are implemented to offset the heightened risk of repayment.
+Alternative lenders implement lower borrowing amounts, high rates, and shorter terms to offset the heightened risk of repayment.

 The only other disadvantage stems from the scenario of choosing the wrong product or repayment frequency.
-Remember, Bad Credit Business Loans are supposed to be easy to pay back.
+Remember, Bad Credit Business Loans are supposed to have an easy repayment term.
 But every business has different cash flow cycles.
 Thus, what’s easy to pay back for one company could put another company in financial straits.
-In other words, if you choose the wrong product, the high rates and repayment structure (i.e., daily, weekly, bi-weekly) could do more harm than good for your cash flow.
-And when you’ve run out of options for business funding, the pressure could cause you to make a hasty (and likely incorrect) decision.
+In other words, if you choose the wrong product, the high rates and repayment term (i.e., daily, weekly, bi-weekly) could do more harm than good for your cash flow.
+And when you’ve run out of options for business financing, the pressure could cause you to make a hasty (and likely incorrect) decision.